iks-gmbh-tools/MOGLiCodeCreator/provider.engine.velocity/readme.md

-The MOGLiCC **provider.engine.velocity** project provides the Velocity Engine plus some TemplateUtilities to be used by generator plugins and their templates.
+The MOGLiCC **provider.engine.velocity** project provides the Velocity Engine plus some TemplateUtilities to be used by the velocity generator plugins and their templates.
+The VelocityEngineProvider does not depend on other plugins.